-NAFTA dispute resolution mechanism critical: Canada
+Canada, Mexico to discuss how to handle NAFTA talks: sources

 Mexico says it would make sense to wrap up the talks by the end of this year, a goal Canadian officials say privately is impossible if the agreement is to be properly updated.

-"Obviously if we could get a clarification of the trading relationship sooner rather than later it would be better, but having said that, we're not going to rush into a bad deal," said MacNaughton.
+"If we could get a clarification of the trading relationship sooner rather than later it would be better, but ... we're not going to rush into a bad deal," said MacNaughton.

-The envoy also said Canada would continue to defend its system of tariffs and quotas that keep domestic dairy prices high and imports low.

-The U.S. dairy lobby is ratcheting up the pressure on Canada as the NAFTA talks draw closer, demanding concessions the Canadian government looks unwilling to grant.

-Reporting by David Ljunggren; Editing by Andrew Hay
+Reporting by David Ljunggren; editing by Andrew Hay and Sandra Maler